yianan261/IrresponsibleAI/README.md

 # IrresponsibleAI

 IrresponsibleAI is a Python program designed for research purposes under the guidance of Dr. Guerra Gomez and Dr. Baeza-Yates.
 The script `aiid.py` is responsible for downloading AI Incident Database (AIID) data from a MongoDB cluster and outputting the information into CSV files for further analysis.
 The script `news_content.py` is responsible for scraping news report urls of those incidents for OpenAI's gpt-4-turbo-preview model to interpret and summarize the list of categories and taxonomies we want.
+The API code is in openai_api.py located in the api directory.

 ## Installation